mkheck/SpringBootUpAndRunning/README.md

 If you think your use of code examples falls outside fair use or the permission given here, feel free to contact us at <permissions@oreilly.com>.

 Please note that the examples are not production code and have not been carefully tested.
 They are provided "as-is" and come with no warranty of any kind.

+## Author's addendum

+I created this repository after issues arose with the repo on O'Reilly's site.
+Please use it as the primary source of truth and for communication with me: questions, comments, and feedback always welcome.

+One question that arises occasionally is where to find the scripts I used to create/configure the database container images for my examples.
+I documented the repo in early drafts, but at some point in the revision cycle, those references unfortunately disappeared.
+The scripts I used can be found [in the repo linked here](https://github.com/mkheck/containerscripts-database).

+NOTE: You will need to edit the scripts to reflect your particular machine/directory structure(s), but these are the very same scripts I used on my MacBook Pro.

+Thank you for choosing to share your time with me, and for always striving to improve.